 — Jefery Kurniadidjaja (Co-Founder, Grafunkt)

-Jefery Kurniadidjaja is the co-founder of Granfunkt – a curator of high-end home furnishing business with brands such as Ligne Roset, Time & Style and Conde House.
-Having started the business 10 years ago in a modest 400 sqft shop, Granfunkt today occupies a 13,000 sqft premise at Funan Mall and serves many design-centric affluent clients around Asia.
+Jefery Kurniadidjaja is the co-founder of Grafunkt – a curator of high-end home furnishing business with brands such as Ligne Roset, Time & Style and Conde House.
+Having started the business 10 years ago in a modest 400 sqft shop, Grafunkt today occupies a 13,000 sqft premise at Funan Mall and serves many design-centric affluent clients around Asia.
 Jefery is an entrepreneur in his late 40s and is married with a 13 year old son.

 Tell us about your entrepreneurial journey?

 I started off my career in IT and at some stage became a civil servant with a statutory board.
 I would have probably stayed on being a wage earner if serendipity didn’t get in my way.
 I met my business partner- Nathan Yong when I patronised his furniture shop.
 There was good chemistry between us and that’s really how we started.
 As I reflect on the earlier days, it was a confluence of factors that came together – instincts, luck, hard work and tenacity.
 Today, we have been fortunate enough to achieve some level of success that make all the sacrifices worthwhile.

 Being a hands-on entrepreneur and working 7 days a week, I do not have a lot of time to look into my personal investments.
 I only invest in instruments that I am familiar with.
 My personal investment is pretty simple – apart from setting aside some funds with my private banker, the rest are in blue chip shares and real estate.
 My wife and I own our current landed property and we co-invested in an Australian property with some friends.